sufiyan007/Node-sheet/http&coreserver.md

 - Works over TCP (reliable, ordered byte stream), optionally secured by TLS (HTTPS).
 - Fits REST / resource-oriented APIs very well.

 You use HTTP because it’s the standard for web APIs and web pages.
-Everything else (WebSockets, gRPC, raw TCP) is used when HTTP semantics don’t fit (real-time, streaming RPC, specialized performance).
+Everything else (WebSockets, gRPC, raw TCP) is used when HTTP semantics don’t fit.

-2. **How HTTP communication actually happens (transport & handshake)**
+## 2. How HTTP communication actually happens (transport & handshake)

-Transport layer: HTTP messages are sent over TCP.
+HTTP messages travel over TCP.

 The client opens a TCP connection to the server’s IP and port (80 for HTTP, 443 for HTTPS).

-HTTPS (HTTP over TLS):
+### HTTPS (HTTP over TLS)

 - Client connects to server TCP:443
 - TLS handshake